Combobyte/cse15l-lab-reports/lab1.md

 Hello!
 This is a tutorial for how to log into ieng6.

 1. The first step to log into ieng6 is to download vscode.
 Vscode is a free text editor that you can use for coding.
+A link to the download can be found [here](https://code.visualstudio.com/)!

 ![Image](images/image2.png)